twilio/voice-quickstart-objc/README.md

 ### <a name="preferred-audio-codec"></a>Preferred Audio Codec
 In Voice iOS 3.X, you can provide your preferred audio codec in the `TVOConnectOptions` and the `TVOAcceptOptions`.
+The only audio codec supported by our mobile infrastructure is currently PCMU.
+Opus is not currently available on our mobile infrastructure.
+However it will become available in Q1 of 2019.
+At that point the default audio codec for all 3.X mobile clients will be Opus.
+To always use PCMU as the negotiated audio codec instead you can add it as the first codec in the `preferAudioCodecs` list.

 ```.objc
 #import "TVOAudioCodec.h"